-We have directed the underwriters to reserve an aggregate of 800,000 ADSs offered in this offering for sale at the initial public offering price to directors, officers, employees, business associates and related persons through a directed share program.
+We currently anticipate that we will undertake a directed share program pursuant to which we will direct the underwriters to reserve ADSs offered in this offering for sale at the initial public offering price to directors, officers, employees, business associates and related persons through a directed share program.
 The number of ADSs available for sale to the general public in the public offering will be reduced to the extent these persons purchase any reserved ADSs.
 Any ADSs not so purchased will be offered by the underwriters to the general public on the same basis as the other ADSs offered hereby.